DETAILED ACTION

 Step 1

-Claims 11-14 recite a device for estimating an arterial pressure of a user.
+Claims 11-14 recite a device to be attached to a patient to estimate an arterial pressure of the patient.
 Thus, the claims are directed to a machine, which is one of the statutory categories of invention.

 Step 2A, Prong 1

-based on the pressure applied, the physiological parameter measured at each calibration time of a plurality of calibration times, and a reference pressure, determine the transmural pressure at each calibration time and establish a calibration function, the calibration function defining a relationship between the transmural pressure and the physiological parameter,
+“based on (1) the pressure applied by the means for applying at each calibration time of a plurality of calibration times, (2) the physiological parameter measured by the sensor at each calibration time of the plurality of calibration times, and (3) a reference pressure, (a) determine the transmural pressure at each calibration time, and (b) determine a calibration function defining the transmural pressure as a function of the physiological parameter,

-apply the calibration function to the physiological parameter measured at a measurement time, so as to estimate the transmural pressure at the measurement time, and
+apply a value of the physiological parameter measured by the sensor at a single measurement time, the value being an input to the calibration function, so as to estimate, from the output of the calibration function, the transmural pressure at the single measurement time, and

-based on the estimated transmural pressure and the pressure applied at the measurement time, estimate an arterial pressure of the user based on the physiological parameter measured by the sensor and on the pressure applied to the artery.
+based on the estimated transmural pressure and an external pressure applied at the single measurement time by the means for applying, estimate the arterial pressure of the patient”.

 Further, dependent Claims 12-14 merely include limitations that either further define the abstract idea (and thus don’t make the abstract idea any less abstract) or amount to no more than generally linking the use of the abstract idea to a particular technological environment or field of use because they’re merely incidental or token additions to the claims that do not alter or affect how the process steps are performed.